revanth83/revanth83.github.io/causal-inference.md

 ---
 layout: page
-title: Causal Inference
+title: Causal Inference in Practice
 permalink: /causal-inference/
 ---

-## Causal Inference in Practice

 This page organizes my work on causal inference — from foundational concepts to applied modeling in marketing, experimentation, and decisioning.